spatialos/UnrealGDK/SpatialGDK/Documentation/content/toolbar.md

     * **Snapshot file name**</br>
     Name of your SpatialOS Unreal GDK snapshot file.

-* **Interop Codegen**
+* **Schema Generator**

     * **Generate Schema for all Supported Classes**</br>
-    **Experimental** Use this to generate schema for all AActor and UActorComponent classes without explicitly tagging them as `SpatialType` with their UCLASS defintion.
+    **Experimental** Use this to generate schema for all `AActor` and `UActorComponent` classes (which *don't* extend `USceneComponent`) without explicitly tagging them as `SpatialType` within their UCLASS defintion.
+    `USceneComponent` is unsupported due to there often being multiple of these components on an Actor which isn't currently supported.
+    If you have `UActorComponents` which don't extend `USceneComponent` but exist in multiple on an Actor, *this can potentially crash your game*.
+Make sure there are never multiple componented of the same type on an Actor.
+If there are make sure you modify your Actor to only have one, or use the explicit `SpatialType` tagging approach and don't tag the duplicate `UActorComponent`.

     * **Output path for the generated schemas**</br>
     Use this to specify the filepath of ICG-generated schema file.
 If you leave this empty, it defaults to `<ProjectFileLocation>/../spatial/schema/improbable/unreal/generated/`.